vaishnavi-p-s/vaishnavi-ps/README.md

 ## 🚀 Projects

 ### 🎬 EchoVid - AI Video Generator
-Generates animated videos from **text or audio prompts** using Stable Diffusion.
+Create animated videos from **text or audio prompts** using Stable Diffusion.
-Example prompts:
+Some fun examples:
 - 🐦 Birds flying up in the sky
 - 👑 Beauty and the Beast dancing